nikhilgupta240/MyFirstApp/README.md

-# MyFirstApp
+# Personal Auto Meter
-My first app that uses location service to track the distance travelled.
-Basically I made this app to have some practice on location based application and understand how location sevices work.
+Now No auto driver can charge you extra money
-For the beginners it is a very good and easily understandable project to start work on.
+Your own auto meter based on the fares in New Delhi,India auto that uses location service to track the distance travelled and displays the correct fare.